 Most students learning English will be somewhat interested in Western culture but I’ve found Vietnamese students to be particularly intrigued by it.
 They are mind-boggled by the fact that my home country doesn’t have a two-hour nap in the middle of the school day, they can’t understand my fashion sense and they love hearing Cockney rhyming slang.
 If you get a chance to share a few pieces of general knowledge about where you’re from, you’ll find most of your students will find it very interesting.

-DO pay attention to the sounds your students struggle with if you are going to teach English in Vietnam
+5. Do pay attention to the sounds your students struggle with

 There are a few reasons I avoid speaking Vietnamese in my lessons.
 The primary reason is that my Vietnamese is pretty much non-existent, and what I can say is generally incomprehensible.
 However, for those of you who are determined and talented enough to take on the tricky, Vietnamese language, I would also recommend you avoid using it in class.